TheAirTraffic/tat-feeder/README.md

 # TheAirTraffic Setup Scripts :airplane:

-The following scripts make Feeding TheAirTraffic.com quick and easy.
 These scripts aids in setting up your current ADS-B receiver to feed TheAirTraffic.

 ### Obtaining And Using The Scripts